basantab/DeNovoCurvedSheetDesign/README.md

 BPB_functions.py: Library of functions for working with curved sheet protein backbones.

 Rama_XPG_3level.txt: A "general" map from phi/psi coordinate to energy -  more populated Ramachandran space is more favorable.
+Author: Hahnbeom Park.
 All amino acids, except for proline and glycine, have the same values, hence the "general" qualifier.

+<strong>References:</strong>

+(1) Marcos*, E., Basanta*, B., Chidyausiku, T. M., Tang, Y., Oberdorfer, G., Liu, G., ... & Pereira, J. H. (2017).
+Principles for designing proteins with cavities formed by curved β sheets.
+Science, 355(6321), 201-206.

+*: Indicates co-first authorship